wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

     ###### Example:

-    To subtract two integers, integer variable `yearOfBirth` from integer literal `2022` and print the result, you can use the following expression:
+    To subtract two integers, integer variable `yearOfBirth` from integer literal `2022`, you can use the following expression:

     ```ballerina
     2022 - yearOfBirth;